bazel-contrib/rules_nodejs/docs/Toolchains.md

 <h4 id="cypress_repositories-darwin_urls">darwin_urls</h4>

-(Optional) URLs at which the cypress binary for darwin distros of linux can be downloaded.
+(Optional) URLs at which the cypress binary for darwin can be downloaded.
 If omitted, https://cdn.cypress.io/desktop will be used.

 Defaults to `[]`